amoldighe/amoldighe.github.io/_posts/2017-09-15-reviving-corrupt-kvm-vm.md

 * Resize disk image

-The size of the new disk image is inadequate for production use, as need a larger root disk partion
+The size of the new disk image of 2 GB is inadequate for production use, as a larger root disk partition is required.

 ```
 root@hp-envy:~# qemu-img resize /var/lib/libvirt/images/ubuntu-server-1404-NEW.img 50G